Devon7925/bootstrap/README.md

 ## Usage

 ```
-cargo run -- <source.bp> [-o <output.wat>]
+cargo run -- <source.bp> [options]

+Options:
+  -o <path>           Write output to file (.wat or .wasm)
+  --emit <wat|wasm>   Choose output format for stdout (default: wat)
+  --run               Execute the compiled module with Node.js
 ```

 If `-o` is omitted the generated WAT module is printed to stdout.
-The compiler reports lexical, syntactic, and basic typing errors with byte spans.
+Use `--emit wasm` to stream a binary module instead, or specify a `.wasm` path with `-o`.
+The compiler reports lexical, syntactic, and basic typing errors with byte spans. `--run` compiles to Wasm and invokes the system `node` executable to call the module's exported `main` function, printing its return value when present.

 ### Example